 - you are allergic to any ingredient in iloperidone

-- you have a history of certain heart problems (eg irregular heartbeat, long QT syndrome, a recent heart attack), or you have liver problems
+- you have a history of certain heart problems (eg irregular heartbeat, long QT syndrome, a recent heart attack), or you have severe liver problems

 - you are taking certain antiarrhythmics (eg, amiodarone, procainamide, quinidine, sotalol), methadone, pentamidine, a phenothiazine (eg, chlorpromazine, thioridazine), certain quinolones (eg, gatifloxacin, moxifloxacin), or another medicine that may affect the heartbeat